Using Leaflet in React apps

 EDIT: I’ve updated code examples to use componentDidUpdate over componentWillReceiveProps for performing side-effects, since the latter would be deprecated in the future versions of React.
 Learn more about lifecycle changes in React docs.

-Written by Andrew Cherniavskii, JavaScript Engineer.
+Written by Andrew Cherniavskii, Software Engineer.